Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. The Honorable Knight:
-- The chapter begins with Ser Arthur Dayne, known as the Sword of the Morning, reflecting on his role as a knight of the Kingsguard and his unwavering loyalty to House Targaryen.
+- Continue with Ser Arthur Dayne, known as the Sword of the Morning, reflecting on his role as a knight of the Kingsguard and his unwavering loyalty to House Targaryen.
 - Arthur contemplates the weight of his past actions, including his role in protecting Lyanna Stark at the Tower of Joy and the events that unfolded there.
 2. A Revelation:
 - Ser Arthur receives a revelation about Jon Snow's true parentage, learning that Jon is the son of Lyanna Stark and Rhaegar Targaryen.